RafayYousafzai/Code-Results/README.md

-# Lume Studio - Next.js Template
+# Code Results - Next.js Template

 This project is a Next.js template built with TypeScript, designed for creating stunning websites with smooth animations and modern UI components.